All Episodes

 This is obscene, folks.

-It is it is genuinely obscene.
+It is genuinely obscene.

 Here is the rest of this.

-It's to look like a real army for a real nation, even though they are not fighting against another real army.
+To look like a real army for a real nation, even though they are not fighting against another real army, and they want to look like the underdogs who are standing up against it.

-Do not want to look like a real army.
+Do not want to look like a real army?

 How in the world can these guys say this?